Frequently Asked Questions

 - How is Democracy Rules funded?

 Democracy Rules is committed to being as free of cost as possible.
 We do not charge membership fees or extract commissions from memberís pledges.
-The only deductions from a deposit into a memberís account are the merchant fees PayPal charges to process credit card payments (2.2% and $0.30 per transaction), plus 1.8% for DRís administrative costs which include office, accounting, website and security expenses.
-The combined amount of these deductions total 4% plus $0.30 per PayPal transaction Ė although, depending on economics, these costs could increase in the future.
-In other words, members who deposit $100 into their account will have $95.70 available to affect the issues they helped elect.
-Such low costs are made possible by the diligent efforts of our talented, but unpaid, group of interns who maintain and manage DRís Presentation Cycle.
+The only deductions from a deposit into a memberís account are the merchant fees PayPal charges to process credit card payments (2.2% and $0.30 per transaction), plus 2.8% for DRís administrative costs which include office, accounting, website and security expenses.
+The combined amount of these deductions total 5% plus $0.30 per PayPal transaction.
+In other words, members who deposit $100 into their account will have $94.70 available to affect the issues they helped elect.
+Administrative expenses of most nonprofit organizations range between 10% and 20% - not counting credit card fees.
+Our low costs are made possible by the diligent efforts of our talented, but unpaid, group of interns who maintain and manage DRís Presentation Cycle.

-Furthermore, Democracy Rules does not maintain a relationship with any entity unrelated to the operation of our website.
+Democracy Rules does not maintain a relationship with any entity unrelated to the operation of our website.
 We have not and will not accept contributions from any special-interest individual or organization including any advocate, industry or government group.
 Also, to avoid conflicts of interest, we do not allow advertising on our website.
 As with our nation's democracy, we depend upon the voluntary support of our members to survive.
-We do accept donations from individuals and hope our members will donate at least a dollar for administration costs every month or so.
-These donations will allow us to keep user costs low and will determine our growth and the services we will be able to provide, such as establishing a physical presence at our Capital, coordinating voter registration and get-out-the-vote drives, and organizing peaceful public demonstrations.
+We do accept donations from individuals and hope our members will make small, regular donations to assist with costs.
+The time will come when we will need to put our interns on salary and this could require raising our administrative fee to members.
+Donations will allow DR to keep member costs low and will determine our growth and the services we will be able to provide.
 The expenditure of excess administration revenue, if any, will be decided by members through the use of our opinion polls.

 - Are Democracy Rules' donations or pledges tax deductible?